 Now is the time for recruiters and hiring managers to make genuine human connection with job seekers.
 It is an element that has been missing from the recruitment industry for quite some time.

 Recruiters can optimize their processes by focusing on personalising the candidate experience and utilizing recruitment solutions & digital tools.
-It’s time for the recruitment evolution that focuses on the human element of talent acquisition.
+It’s time for the evolution of recruitment that focuses on the human element of talent acquisition.